Psychology Major Requirements

 Students select three additional Psychology courses (from the courses listed above and/or elective courses)

-- Psychology and Social Engagement: A Service-Learning Seminar (PSYC 480) (Prerequisite: Senior status)
+- Psychology and Social Engagement: A Service-Learning Seminar (PSYC 480) (Prerequisite: Junior/Senior status and 201W)

 For a B.A. in Psychology: Students complete at least 36 credits in Psychology plus Statistics (MATH 125) or Biostatistics (MATH 225), with a grade of C or above in all of these courses.
 A minimum of 24 credits in Psychology must be taken at Duquesne University.
 Unless otherwise specified, all Psychology courses are 3 credits.